 Morgan State University welcomes our honored military service members and their families to apply for admission.
 After submitting an application, applicants will receive a confirmation email with the next steps to complete the application process.
-We thank you for your service and look forward to receiving your application!
+Click the links provided for more information about our Virtual Campus Tour and Presentation or to meet with an Admission Team member.

 Requirements to Complete an Undergraduate Application